-Blob: This is like a giant balloon of air, floating on the upper lake.
+Blob: This is like a giant balloon, floating on the upper lake.
 One person jumps off the diving board onto the Blob and scoots to the end.
 When the next person jumps on, it sends the first person rocketing off into the water!

 Roller Coaster: Like the Blob, this is another fun element at the waterfront.
 Boys sit on a board with wheels and slide down the ramp into the water, either solo or with a friend (counselors can join too!).
 The base of the “roller coaster” is located at the waterfront side of the upper lake, and the start is at the corner of the ball field.
 It’s a blast!

 Moab: This is the building where our mountain biking program is located, on the main road between the overlook gazebo and the barn.
 Moab was named for Moab, Utah, a world-famous mountain biking mecca.
 However, in the decades since our “Moab” has been named, the area surrounding camp has also become pretty well-known for great riding and trails!